kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

   `$ zos init first-project`

-This command initialized Truffle.
-It created a configuration file as well as two empty files called contracts and migrations.
-The zos command  created a **zos.json** file which is going to contain more information about the project in relation to ZeppelinOS.
+This command initializes Truffle.
+It creates a configuration file as well as two empty files called contracts and migrations.
+The zos command initializes a **zos.json** file which contains more information about the project in relation to ZeppelinOS.

 The last step is to download the ZeppelinOS project library.